 What's the difference between scraping Algolia vs regular HTML parsing?

-Algolia scraping uses direct API calls to get structured JSON data, which is faster and more reliable than HTML parsing.
-It bypasses HTML rendering and provides cleaner data, but requires finding the correct API endpoints and parameters.
+Algolia scraping uses direct API calls to get structured JSON data.
+This is faster and more reliable than HTML parsing.
+It skips HTML rendering and gives you cleaner data, but you need to find the correct API endpoints and parameters first.

 How do I handle rate limiting when scraping Algolia-powered websites?